-Ancillary services requirements such as spinning reserves, system ramp rate limitations, and Automatic Generation Control (AGC) requirements can make it operationally necessary to dispatch a number of units at partial load rather than having the least expensive unit fully-loaded.
+Ancillary services requirements such as spinning reserves, system ramp rate limitations, and Automatic Generation Control (AGC) requirements can make it operationally necessary to dispatch several units at partial load rather than having the least expensive unit fully-loaded.
 These operational requirements can cause the out-of-merit values to be overstated.
-The out-ofmerit quantities include units on unplanned outage since a sudden unplanned outage may be an attempt to uneconomically withhold generation from the market.
+The out-of-merit quantities include units on unplanned outage since a sudden unplanned outage may be an attempt to uneconomically withhold generation from the market.